daleao/sdv/Professions/README.md

 <font size="2">
 <details>

 All foraged items will have the same deterministic quality, providing immediate inventory convenience.
 However, that quality will initially start out at silver, and gradually progress to iridium as you gather and study new varieties of forage.
-Unlike vanilla, this perk will also apply to hoed forage (such as Winter Root, Snow Yams and Ginger), Coconuts shaken off of palm trees, and mushrooms produced by Mushroom Boxes, but only if the cave owner (i.e., the host player) has the profession.
+Unlike vanilla, this perk will also apply to hoed forage (such as Winter Root, Snow Yams and Ginger) and shaken fruits from Fruit Trees.

 For Bioharmonist, a buff will be chosen at random the first time a forage is consumed after obtaining the profession.
 From that moment onwards, that particular forage will always afford the same buff, which will be indicated in the item's tooltip.
 </details>